FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## `ServerTickEvents`

 Contains events related to the ticking of a Minecraft server.
-There are events that signify the beginning and end of the tick for the server and each `ServerWorld`.
+There are events that indicate the beginning and end of the tick for the server and each `ServerWorld`.

 ## `ServerWorldEvents`